There are two general categories of writers: Planners and Pantsers

 With all of that in mind, I struggled to find time to write because I was so focused on the business aspect that I quickly spiraled into depression.

 It wasn’t until I sporadically started writing the rough draft of a side novel on an App that I realized I had no problem writing.
 I was making progress on the side novel every week, but somehow failing to make the same progress with my fourth novel in my main series.

 The difference was that I was posting the side novel to an App that suggested a formula of writing 1,000-2,000 words in a chapter (or episode) and using that to update my story weekly.
 1,000-2,000 words is extremely manageable and I had no problem meeting that deadline every week.

 When I thought about writing my other novel, which I was writing in Word, it seemed like this huge chore and I didn’t look forward to it, but a quick 2,000 word update on an App?
 No problem.

 When I finally realized what was happening, I was able to structure my week to make progress on both stories and felt the weight lift off my shoulders.

 This sounds great for the Pantsers, but what about the Planners?

 Same thing applies.
-When working on your outline for your novel, start out small and plan to sit down and work on one chapter per week.
-If you do more than that, you’ll feel awesome, but don’t require it.
-Set the objective to get one chapter outlined and ready to go each week until you’re done.
-Then it’s time to write.
+When working on your outline for your novel, start out small and plan to sit down and work on outlining one chapter per week.
+If you do more than that, you’ll feel awesome, if not, that’s okay, you still met your objective.
+Once all of your chapters are outlined, it’s time to write.